loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 > One way that the Fed can change interest rates is by changing the reserve requirement for all banks.

 Given a reserve requirement and an amount of money that a bank is holding in reserve, the money multiplier formula tells us how high the bank's deposits can get.
-The level deposits, then, will determine how much money is available to be used as loans.
+The level of deposits, then, will determine how much money is available to be used as loans.
+(Here we will use *loanable funds* and *loans* interchangeably.)

 As we will see, with a lower the reserve requirement, deposits can get higher and banks will be required to hold a smaller percentage of these deposits as reserves.
 Hence, a lower reserve requirement will increase the supply of loanable funds.